wowx/TC_wotlk/src/server/scripts/Custom/objscale/README.md

 In game you can change a spawned object's size by using `.gobject set scale #guid #scale` and spawned NPC sizes by selecting an NPC and using `.npc set scale #scale`
 Using -1 has scale makes the gameobject and npc use the default scale from template.

+Known issue: You can not resize some gameobject types.
+This is likely a client limitation.

 ####Bugs and Contact
 Report issues and similar to https://rochet2.github.io/